link arrow

 Moreover, crypto service providers are mandated to provide the financial intelligence unit with various pieces of information, including the company's details and bank account information.
 This facilitates regulatory oversight and helps authorities monitor transactions and activities on cryptocurrency exchanges.

-So as far as tracking crypto transactions goes, the NTS has enough resources at its disposal to easily track individual crypto transactions and identify any suspicious transactions.
+So as far as tracking crypto transactions goes, the NTS has enough resources to easily track individual crypto transactions and identify any suspicious transactions.

 How Will Crypto Transactions Be Taxed?